RaspberryPints/RaspberryPints/README.md

 This is a fork of the RaspberryPints project

-Change here, include:
+Changes include:

 0.2.0 (WIP)
 * User can specify the database to use at configuration time
-* Initial support for adding Breweries (helpful for commercial kegs)
+* Initial support for adding Breweries
+* all configuration data now saved in <root>/data which can be mapped for persistent storage

 0.1.0:
 * Use absolute ABV numbers instead of OG/FG numbers